Helen Codere: Career

-Codere held positions in the American Ethnological Society and various faculty appointments, notably Brandeis (1964–82), where she also served as dean of the graduate school (1974 – 77).
+Codere held positions in the American Ethnological Society and various faculty appointments, notably Brandeis (1964–82), where she also served as dean of the graduate school (1974–77).
+One of her doctoral students at Brandeis was anthropologist Carroll McClure Lewin.
 Her academic appointments spanned five decades and included positions at Vassar College, the University of British Columbia, Northwestern University, Bennington College, and the University of Pennsylvania.
 Her many awards and fellowships include the Social Science Research Council and the Guggenheim Foundation.

-"Codere entered anthropology at a time when the members of the American Anthropology Association would have fitted into one ballroom",.
+"Codere entered anthropology at a time when the members of the American Anthropology Association would have fitted into one ballroom".
 Codere was also one of the first women anthropologists to hold a senior faculty position in a university.
 Among her achievements, was the 1966 editing of Franz Boas' book Kwakiutl Ethnography; after he died she continued the work of the Kwakiutl peoples.
 In 1951, and 1954–55, Codere went on trips to study the Kwakiutl people, where she lived with a family.

 Later life

 After retiring, Codere lived on Concord where she continued to volunteer at the library, and spend time with her companion, Marion Tait.
 When Tait died, Codere never fully recovered.
 She died on June 5, 2009.
-She had donated all of her land to the Vermont Land Trust and most of her books to the library at the University of Vermont’s anthropology department.
+She had donated all of her land to the Vermont Land Trust and most of her books to the library at the University of Vermont's anthropology department.

 Works

 Kwakiutl

-Codere's first major work was Fighting with Property: Study of Kwakiutl Potlatching and Warfare, 1792–1930, which was also her dissertation for Columbia.
+Codere's first major work, Fighting with Property: Study of Kwakiutl Potlatching and Warfare, 1792–1930, was also her Columbia dissertation.
 In this book, Codere tries to emphasize "the more amiable features [of the potlatch] such as the capacity for sociability and cooperativeness, rather than the aggressive and competitiveness", which was the dominant view of the time, and it was also seen as a wasteful and unproductive to civilized values.
-In Fighting with Property, she carries out an historical examination of materials on the Kwakiutl people from 1792–1930, however, Boas' work formed the basis of her work.
+In Fighting with Property, she carries out an historical examination of materials on the Kwakiutl people from 1792 to 1930, however, Boas' work formed the basis of her work.
 She documented that there was a "major shift that took place was the distribution of property and vigor of potlatches for social prestige and the co-existent decrease and final extinction of warfare and physical violence" which the Kwakiutl define as "fighting with property" rather than with weapons.
 She says that this change can have profound implications not only for an understanding of the Kwakiutl people but also "for knowledge of human potentialities for change away from destructiveness, at a point in the history of the world when such a change is necessary".

 Her work on the Kwakiutl was not only important for understanding that culture but also because "first, it was one of the pioneering efforts of what later came to be known as historical anthropology.
 Second, while the majority of anthropologists of the time were doing synchronic studies of societies, Codere's work focused on culture change".